Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/advanced-topics-in-machine-learnign/variational-autoencoder.md

 $$

 However, In practice, the posterior $$p(\mathbf{z} \mid \mathbf{x} ; \theta)$$ is intractable to compute.

+Suppose q(z) is any probability distribution over the hidden variables.
+A little bit of algebra reveals

 ## Learning deep latent variable generative models